 To configure whether a use case uses a dialogue or procedure

-- Click the use case you want to configure.
+- In the list of use cases, click the use case you want to configure.

 - Under Reply method, click the drop-down field and select one of the